G-theory of root stacks and equivariant K-theory: Quotient stacks as root stacks

 Consider the morphism $\Psi:X\times G\rightarrow X\times_Y X$.
 This morphism is surjective as we have a geometric quotient, see \cite[Definition 0.4]{git}.
 Consider a $K$-point $(x_1,x_2)\in X\times_Y X(K)$.
 Using the properties of geometric quotients we have that $x_2= g x_1$ for some $g\in G$.
 Using this we see the fiber $\Psi^{-1}(x_1,x_2)$ is a torsor over the inertia group $I({\rm supp}(x_1),G)$.
 By Theorem \ref{t:inertia} our inertia groups are generated in codimension one, so we see that we have an identification

-as in the previous proposition.
-It follows that the morphism $\chi$ is \'{e}tale and universally injective (radicial).
+as in Proposition \ref{p:torsor}.
+It follows that the morphism $\chi$ is \'{e}tale and universally injective (radical).
 This implies that it is an open immersion.
-As it is also surjective it is an isomorphism and the result follows. \end{proof}
+As it is also surjective, it is an isomorphism and the result follows. \end{proof}